Free will: Metaphysical libertarianism

-Metaphysical libertarianism is one philosophical view point under that of incompatibilism.
-Libertarianism holds onto a concept of free will that requires that the agent be able to take more than one possible course of action under a given set of circumstances.
+One kind of incompatibilism, metaphysical libertarianism holds onto a concept of free will that requires that the agent be able to take more than one possible course of action under a given set of circumstances.

 Accounts of libertarianism subdivide into non-physical theories and physical or naturalistic theories.
 Non-physical theories hold that the events in the brain that lead to the performance of actions do not have an entirely physical explanation, which requires that the world is not closed under physics.
 This includes interactionist dualism, which claims that some non-physical mind, will, or soul overrides physical causality.
 Physical determinism implies there is only one possible future and is therefore not compatible with libertarian free will.
 As consequent of incompatibilism, metaphysical libertarian explanations that do not involve dispensing with physicalism require physical indeterminism, such as probabilistic subatomic particle behavior – theory unknown to many of the early writers on free will.
 Incompatibilist theories can be categorised based on the type of indeterminism they require; uncaused events, non-deterministically caused events, and agent/substance-caused events.